UdaykiranEstari/Apple-Store-App-Analytics-A-Practical-SQL-Data-Analysis/README.md

 I hope this project serves as a practical reference for both myself and others in the data community who are learning SQL and seeking real-world examples.
 If you have any questions or wish to collaborate on SQL-related projects, please feel free to reach out.

 Thank you for joining me on this data analytics journey!

+Special thanks to [Lore So What](https://www.youtube.com/@loresowhat) for his insights and inspiration.